 * the Hero's Journey formula, fine-tuned and updated with the help of recent anthropological research

-* ways of intelligent casting of beloved figures, or "how to" employ dragons, heroes, wizards, magic helpers, false claimants, forest spirits, as well as the Fools, Femme Fatale and Private Eyes in new stories, books and films
+* intelligent casting of beloved figures, or "how to" employ dragons, heroes, wizards, magic helpers, false claimants, forest spirits, as well as the Fools, the Femme Fatale and the Private Eyes in new stories, books and films

-* the idea of the Second Journey and its role in screen narratives, from action-adventure to film noir
+* The Second Journey and its role in screen narratives, from action-adventure to the film noir

 - the Grey Wolf Effect, and more on understanding/designing story villains